anquanscan/sec-tools/README.md

 [SocialPwned](https://github.com/MrTuxx/SocialPwned): SocialPwned is an OSINT tool that allows to get the emails, from a target, published in social networks such as Instagram, Linkedin and Twitter to find possible credentials leaks in PwnDB or Dehashed  and obtain Google account information via GHunt.
 [gnuradio](https://github.com/gnuradio/gnuradio): GNU Radio – the Free and Open Software Radio Ecosystem
 [awesome-rails-security](https://github.com/0xedward/awesome-rails-security): A curated list of security resources for a Ruby on Rails application
 [libdiffuzz](https://github.com/Shnatsel/libdiffuzz): Custom memory allocator that helps discover reads from uninitialized memory
+[killshot](https://github.com/bahaabdelwahed/killshot): A Penetration Testing Framework, Information gathering tool & Website Vulnerability Scanner